 Before concluding this article, it might not be out of place to discuss briefly how far Fr Archer influenced the wars of O'Neill, and, especially, the extent to which he influenced the Great Earl himself.
 One thing is certain, that Fr Archer was regarded by the English authorities as O'Neill's ambassador and representative not only at all the courts of the local Irish chieftains but in Spain and Rome.
-It is equally certain that he acted as intermediary between the Irish and Spanish several times, and even for years after the Irish collapse at Kinsale the English feared that he would again organize another Spanish expedition.
+It is equally certain that he acted as intermediary between the Irish and Spanish several times, and even for years after the Irish collapse at Kinsale the English feared that he would again organise another Spanish expedition.
 Several years after that fatal day, the authorities had spies placed in all the Irish ports on the watch for Archer's return.
 Indeed many false alarms were given, and at one time the English actually believed that he had landed in Ireland.
 These precautions would not have been taken if the Government had not already experienced the powerful, stay that Fr Archer had over the people.
 How far were their fears justified?
-It is very probable that Hugh O'Neill did not realize what was at stake when he first launched his rebellion.
-In fact it seems that he would never have revolted nad there been any alternative, What was he fighting for?
+It is very probable that Hugh O'Neill did not realise what was at stake when he first launched his rebellion.
+In fact it seems that he would never have revolted and there been any alternative, What was he fighting for?
 An Irish Ireland, or a Catholic Ireland, or local independence?
 The problem has not yet been solved.
-But I think it is true to say that, whatever may have been his motive in starting the war, he never fully realized all that that war involved.
-Probably even he did not foresee that the struggle would take on a national aspect before its close; and it is far less likely that he realized that it would become part of a European campaign and would be looked upon by many nations on the Continent as just another element of the Catholic Counter Reformation.
-Moreover, if Hugh O'Neill did not realize all this, he would not have been able to combine all these forces in a vast movement against the comon enemy.
-The problem could almost be stated thus: Was O'Neill the unconscious leader of a movement that was indeed begun by him, but whose consequences and ramifications he had not soreseen and perhaps did not even realize up to the last?
+But I think it is true to say that, whatever may have been his motive in starting the war, he never fully realised all that that war involved.
+Probably even he did not foresee that the struggle would take on a national aspect before its close; and it is far less likely that he realised that it would become part of a European campaign and would be looked upon by many nations on the Continent as just another element of the Catholic Counter Reformation.
+Moreover, if Hugh O'Neill did not realize all this, he would not have been able to combine all these forces in a vast movement against the common enemy.
+The problem could almost be stated thus: Was O'Neill the unconscious leader of a movement that was indeed begun by him, but whose consequences and ramifications he had not foreseen and perhaps did not even realise up to the last?

 This question is difficult to answer.
 But I think some light is thrown on it by glancing at the part played by Fr Archer in these crucial years.
 Immediately after his arrival in Ireland, Fr Archer went direct to O'Neill, as we have seen.
 Coming from Spain, where he was well-known, he was suspected, probably rightly, of bringing a message from the Spanish Court.
 Soon after this he visited all the Irish chieftains, including O'Donnell, O'Sullivan Beare, Owny O'More, the Earl of Desmond, Florence MacCarthy, James Fitzthomas (who claimed to be the Earl of Desmond), Lords Barry, Roche and Mountgarrett, as well as the Mayors of the southern towns - including Cork, Waterford and Kinsale.
 The mention of these three towns is significant.
 They are on the coast nearest Spain.
 Why did Archer visit these chieftains?
 The answer is obvious.
 From the outset, he regarded the struggle as a Catholic crusade against England.
 Therefore his policy was to unite all the Irish under O’Neill and, if possible, secure help from Spain and Rome.
 His aim and purpose, as well as the means to achieve the end, were clear and decisive - unlike those of Hugh O'Neill.
 And it is well to remember here that O'Neill's environment, even if we allow for a period spent in England, was mainly the local life and tradition of a petty chieftain of Ireland with all the narrowness that it entailed.
-While Archer's background was not only Irish tradition modified by Anglo-Norman ancestry, but also an international education the best that Europe could offer, an almost first-hand realization of what the Reformation meant to Europe, a partiality for things Spanish with a natural bias against England, and finally a full comprehension of the danger to the Catholic religion in Ireland in an English domination there.
+While Archer's background was not only Irish tradition modified by Anglo-Norman ancestry, but also an international education the best that Europe could offer, an almost first-hand realisation of what the Reformation meant to Europe, a partiality for things Spanish with a natural bias against England, and finally a full comprehension of the danger to the Catholic religion in Ireland in an English domination there.
 Unfortunately we have little reliable evidence to guide us.
 But from the information we have I think we can safely affirm that Fr Archer was responsible, at least partially, for the change of outlook that is so marked a feature in the development of O'Neill's character as the years went by.
 It is interesting to note that, in a report sent by the Bishops of Dublin and Meath to the King in June 1603, much of what I have said is corroborated.
 Having stated that O'Neill had revolted to defend his rights and privileges, they go on to assert that the Jesuits and other priests afterwards induced him to fight for the sake of the Catholic religion and to secure the aid of the Pope and King of Spain.
 In many other places in the official documents the Jesuits are blamed for spreading the revolt.
 We know now that, of the Jesuits of the time, only Fr Archer exerted any direct political influence on a wide scale.
 To him, therefore, we largely attribute the change that took place.
-Thus, as the English realized only too well, “to have Archer taken were a great service to both the realms (England and Ireland), he being a capital instrument for Spain and the poison of Ireland”.
+Thus, as the English realised only too well, “to have Archer taken were a great service to both the realms (England and Ireland), he being a capital instrument for Spain and the poison of Ireland”.

 Hated by the English, Fr Archer won the hearts of the Irish, both rich and poor.
 In all the references to him there is not one which in any way tarnishes his memory, except those that come from the hands of his political enemies.
 Had the Irish been victorious at Kinsale, James Archer would probably have been one of the most influential men in the country.
 But after the defeat of 1601, his position in Ireland was even more invidious than that of O'Neill's himself.
 The Great Earl could adapt himself to the new conditions and try to begin life all over again, but for Archer there were no alternatives but death or exile.
-He had been looked upon by the English as the symbol of the rebellion in Ireland, and in his person he crystallized the hopes and aspirations of the majority of the Irish people.
+He had been looked upon by the English as the symbol of the rebellion in Ireland, and in his person he crystallised the hopes and aspirations of the majority of the Irish people.
 He stands forth as one of the foremost champions of his time of the Catholic religion in Ireland.
 By the English he was believed to be the source of all the discontent in the country.
 He was the emissary of the King of Spain, the Pope's ambassador and a member of the Society of Jesus.
 For him there could be no forgiveness.

 James Corboy SJ